learnlatex/learnlatex.github.io/en/lesson-13.md

 affect the formatting.
 For instance, `\frontmatter` changes the page numbering to Roman numbers.
-The `appendix` command changes the numbering to `A`, `B`, etc., so for instance in the first chapter after it the header says `Appendix A`.
+The `\appendix` command changes the numbering to `A`, `B`, etc., so for instance in the first chapter after `\appendix`, the header says `Appendix A`.

 ## Exercises

 Experiment with the basic structure of the demonstration document, try adding and removing entries for `\includeonly` and see the effect.

-Add some floats and produce a list of figures and tables; do you see how many LaTeX runs are required?
+Add some floats and produce a list of figures and tables.
+If using a locally installed LaTeX, do you see how many LaTeX runs are required?
+(The online systems re-run LaTeX "behind the scenes" so the additional required runs are not so obvious.)

 ----